I want to connect to a company and understand their beliefs.

 Customer experience today has a lot to do with feelings and emotions.
 It’s not just about the product, or pricing, or place, or promotions.

 For businesses, this means managing people’s experience and dealing with massive amounts of customer feedback about your company, products, and services.
+Tabatha from The Charming Bench Company, told us “We use customer services as our differentiator to win customers and have the customer referral flywheel spin.”

 With feedback coming from everywhere online (online reviews, social media comments, customer feedback surveys, among others), businesses can more easily and instantly gain access to “Voice of the Customer” data and use this to measure and optimize the overall customer experience.
 Through customer experience management, you can spur innovation in all key touchpoints where customers have interactions with your company.